08 Feb Top 10 Optometry EHR Software Must-Haves

 For instance, MaximEyes.com optometry EHR allows you to pick and choose data fields you want to include for a type of encounter.
 Move the fields around like puzzle pieces on the screen to fit your workflows.

 Create a one-page exam form, or create different tabs or pages for various parts of the exam if you prefer.
-You can even start an exam with one template and switch to a different template midway if you find an eye problem that requires a different workflow or set of data fields.
+You can even start an exam with one template and switch to a different template midway if you find an eye problem requiring a different workflow or data fields.

 Data you already entered transfers to the new template automatically.
 You can also add to or customize the data fields provided in the default library.
 Even a computer novice can easily create and customize exam templates.